 The course is delivered by experts in the field of employment law and will enhance your practical work experience and career prospects as you engage in the production of an employment law work-based project proposal.
 This presents an extremely valuable opportunity to engage in real-world practical research, framed by academic thinking, thus developing your competencies in a business environment.

 This course also offers the opportunity to engage with an Employment Tribunal site visit and experts from the employment law field who will be involved in class-based delivery of teaching and learning.

 The first module entitled Employment Law and Practice (BL7106) aims to provide learners with an understanding of this complex area of law and of the importance of law and legal developments in the employment field.
 It will enable learners to keep abreast of legal developments and to critically analyse the law and evaluate the implications for employment practice.

-It will be assessed by coursework that integrates and ensures coverage of the module’s learning outcomes The module is assessed by 100% coursework.
-It consists of two pieces of written coursework weighted 75% and 25%.
+It will be assessed by coursework that integrates and ensures coverage of the module’s learning outcomes.
+The module is assessed by 100% coursework.
+It consists of two pieces of written coursework weighted at 75% and 25%.

 You will be required to have:

 - a good bachelor’s degree (2.2) in any subject or a three-year diploma in business or creative industries

 - work experience in the HR industry or a related field equivalent to experienced middle management

 You may be considered with HND/HNC.
 In certain circumstances, candidates with significant HR and employment law experience at a senior level may also be considered.
 Interviews are generally required for non-standard entry.

 Any university-level qualifications or relevant experience you gain prior to starting university could count towards your course at London Met.
 Find out more about applying for Accreditation of Prior Learning (APL).